MicrosoftLearning/mslearn-aml-cli/Instructions/Labs/01-create-workspace.md

 > **Note:** Stopping your compute ensures your subscription won't be charged for compute resources.
 You will however be charged a small amount for data storage as long as the Azure Machine Learning workspace exists in your subscription.
 If you have finished exploring Azure Machine Learning, you can delete the Azure Machine Learning workspace and associated resources.
 However, if you plan to complete any other labs in this series, you will need to repeat this lab to create the workspace and prepare the environment first.

-To delete the Azure Machine Learning workspace, you can use the following command in the CLI:
+To delete the complete Azure Machine Learning workspace and all assets you created, you can use the following command in the CLI:

 ```azurecli
 az ml workspace delete